The Consulate General

 Public hours: Mo - Fr 9:00 am - 12:00 noon, except public holidays

-Detailed information on further Austrian diplomatic and consular representations, on Austrian foreign policy, as well as on services offered for Austrians living abroad can be found on the website of the Austrian Federal Ministry of European and International Affairs.
+Detailed information on further Austrian diplomatic and consular representations, on Austrian foreign policy, as well as on services offered for Austrians living abroad can be found on the website of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.